 About the Institute

 The Regional Oral History Office (ROHO) at the University of California, Berkeley, is offering a one-week advanced institute on the methodology, theory, and practice of oral/video history.
-This will take place on the UC Berkeley campus from August 11-15, 2014.
-This year’s keynote speaker will be Robin Nagle, Professor of Anthropology and Urban Studies at New York University.
+This will take place on the UC Berkeley campus from August 10-14, 2015.

 Designed for graduate students, postdoctoral fellows, university faculty, and independent scholars using oral history interviews as part of a research project, the institute is also open to museum and community-based historians who are engaged in oral history work.
 The goal of the institute is to strengthen the ability of its participants to conduct research-focused interviews and to consider the special characteristics of interviews as historical evidence in a rigorous academic environment.
 We will devote particular attention to how oral history interviews can broaden and deepen historical interpretation situated within contemporary discussions of history, subjectivity, memory, and memoir.
 This year the SI will be structured around the life cycle of an interview.
 Each day will focus on a component of the interview, including foundational aspects of oral history, project conceptualization, the interview itself, analytic and interpretative strategies, and research presentation and dissemination.
 Sessions will include oral history theory, legal and ethical issues, project planning, oral history and the audience, anatomy of the interview, recording, digital humanities, editing, fundraising, and analysis of successfully completed projects.